 “The Boating Party” by Mary Cassatt

 “The Boating Party” by Mary Cassatt depicts a woman, baby, and man in a sailboat.
 It is one of her largest oil paintings and is an unusual painting compared to Cassatt’s other artworks.
 While it does show her familiar theme of a mother and child, most of her other pictures are set in domestic interiors or gardens.
-In this painting, Cassatt expertly contrasts the dark figure of the oarsman with colourfully dressed figures of mother and child.
+In this painting, Cassatt expertly contrasts the dark figure of the oarsman with colorfully dressed figures of mother and child.

 In 1890 Cassatt visited the great Japanese Print exhibition in Paris, and she started collecting Japanese prints, which had a significant influence on her.
 In this picture, Cassatt placed the horizon at the very top of the frame in the Japanese fashion.

 Cassatt painted this picture during the winter of 1893–1894 in Antibes, on the French Riviera.
-She was on holidays with her mother after her successful completion of the mural Modern Woman, commissioned for the Woman’s Building at Chicago’s 1893 World’s Columbian Exposition.
+She was on holiday with her mother after her successful completion of the mural Modern Woman, commissioned for the Woman’s Building at Chicago’s 1893 World’s Columbian Exposition.
 Also, her exhibition in 1893 at Durand-Ruel’s gallery had been well received.

 Mary Stevenson Cassatt (1844 – 1926) was an American painter and printmaker.
 She was born in Pennsylvania but lived much of her adult life in France, where she first befriended Edgar Degas and later exhibited among the Impressionists.
 Cassatt often created images of the social and private lives of women, with particular emphasis on the intimate bonds between mothers and children.

-Cassatt enjoyed the wave of feminism that occurred in the mid-1800s, allowing relatively easier access to educational institutions and she was an outspoken advocate for women’s equality, campaigning with her friends for equal travel scholarships for students in the 1860s, and the right to vote in the 1910s.
+Cassatt enjoyed the wave of feminism that occurred in the mid-1800s, allowing relatively more accessible access to educational institutions, and she was an outspoken advocate for women’s equality, campaigning with her friends for equal travel scholarships for students in the 1860s, and the right to vote in the 1910s.
 As a successful, highly trained woman artist who never married, she portrayed women and mothers with dignity and the suggestion of a more in-depth, meaningful inner life.
 Cassatt objected to being stereotyped as a “woman artist” and actively supported women’s suffrage.

 Mary Cassatt Insights